vain/pdfPres/README.md

 switches to the very first slide.

 The path has to be the last argument.

+"-c" allows you to specify the number of slides that can be cached/pre-rendered.
+Be aware, though, that this value will always be at least "number of pdf viewports" * 2.
+This is needed so that we can pre-render the current and next slide for each viewport.
+Hence, switching to the next (or previous) slides will always be instant.

 Note: It is no longer needed to specify file pathes with URI's like "file:///home/user/...".
 You can use regular pathes like in any other